Hotels4Teams

 Which hotels in Reno, Nevada offer free parking?

-Which hotels in Reno, Nevada have a pool?
+Which hotels in Reno, Nevada have an outdoor pool?

 Which hotels in Reno, Nevada have suites or extra space?

-Which hotels in Reno, Nevada have an in-room kitchen or kitchenette?
+Which hotels in Reno, Nevada have a full in-room kitchen?

 Ready to book in Reno?